-Inequalities of access to cars
+Inequalities of access to private cars

-People who live in households with a car, and the main drivers within those households, are the most mobile and have higher levels of access to opportunities.46

-There are large inequalities in access to private cars in the SPT region as car ownership is strongly linked with household income and employment.
+People who live in households with a car, and the main drivers within those households, are the most mobile and have higher levels of access to opportunities.
+There are large inequalities in access to private cars in the SPT region (Figure 12) as car ownership is strongly linked with household income and employment.
 There is also variability in access across different population groups, which is strongly linked to these wider inequalities in household income and economic activity.
 In the SPT region, this includes:

-- Women are much more likely to be the head of single parent households, which have lower rates of personal car ownership than two parent households. - Fewer than half (49%) of single parent households with dependent children have a car available for private use.47 This compares to 91% for married or cohabiting couples with dependent children.48 - Disabled people are also less likely to live in a household with a car available for private use.
+- Women are much more likely to be the head of single parent households, which have lower rates of personal car ownership than two parent households. - Fewer than half (49%) of single parent households with dependent children have a car available for private use.
+This compares to 91% for married or cohabiting couples with dependent children. - Disabled people are also less likely to live in a household with a car available for private use.
 About one in every two individuals whose daily activities are limited a lot by a long-term health problem or disability live in a household that does not have access to a private car.
-This is compared to just one in every five individuals whose daily activities are not limited by a long-term health problem or disability.49
+This is compared to just one in every five individuals whose daily activities are not limited by a long-term health problem or disability.

 COVID19 may be exacerbating existing inequalities of access to private transport.
-As noted earlier, the COVID19 Transport, travel & social adaptation study_identified that lack of affordability appears to be a key factor in reducing household car ownership during the pandemic.
-Additionally, there some evidence of forced car ownership in Glasgow City Region where some households that acquired a car since the initial lockdown would struggle to afford it.
+As noted earlier, the COVID19 Transport, travel & social adaptation study identified that lack of affordability appears to be a factor in reducing household car ownership during the pandemic.